Alpha Globin Genotype, Alpha Thal, Alpha Thalassemia

 - This test will be billed to the patient’s insurance.
 If not covered by insurance, the patient is responsible for the full cost of testing.

-- Order test as a Miscellaneous Send Out (XMISC).
+- Order test as a Reference Lab Send Out for Miscellaneous Test (LAB848)).

 - After hours collection: Specimens may be drawn and ordered.